 Neighborhood outings are part of our regular routine.
 These outings provide children with new experiences and foster a sense of community.
-Local trips may include walking to a nearby park or beach, visiting a library or a Seniors Facility.
-Parents will be notified in advance if a major field trip using public transportation is planned.
+Local trips may include walking to a nearby park or beach.

 Guidance and Treatment of Children

 YMCA-YWCA Child Care Centres provide an environment where children are treated with respect, adults are caring, and activities are planned based on children's interests and developmental needs.
 Our goal is to assist children to learn self-discipline and to develop socially acceptable and appropriate behaviours.